mschwerhoff/pp20-terminology/terminology.md

 :   An interleaving that yields a problematic or otherwise undesirable computation.
 E.g. an incorrect result, a deadlock or non-deterministic output.

 busy waiting
-:   Occurs when a thead busily (actively) waits for a condition to become true by spinning in a loop.
+:   Occurs when a thead busily (actively) waits, e.g. by spinning in a loop, for a condition to become true.
 In the opposite scenario, the thread sleeps (i.e. is blocked; in Java: `join()`, `wait()`) until the condition becomes true.
 Trade-off: busy waiting uses up CPU time, whereas blocking may cause additional context switches.

 concurrency
 :   Parallelism that requires reasoning about and managing shared resources.
 Often used interchangeably with parallelism.